syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/data-binding/remote-data.md

 The following image represents ExpandoObject complex data binding.
 ![Grid with ExpandoObject Binding](images/ExpandoObjectDemo.gif)

-## DynamicObject Complex Binding using URL adaptor in ASP.Net MVC Grid Component
+## DynamicObject complex binding using URL adaptor

 You can achieve DynamicObject complex data binding in the data grid by using the dot(.) operator in the `column.field`.
 In the following examples, Customer.OrderDate, Customer.Freight, and Customer.ShipCountry are complex data.